-Level 2: Observable input other than Level 1 prices such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Level 2 assets and liabilities include debt securities with quoted market prices that are traded less frequently than exchange-traded instruments.
+Level 2: Observable inputs other than level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+The Corporation's level two investments include corporate bonds, U.S. government obligations, and asset and mortgage backed securities.
+The Corporation utilizes a third party pricing service to determine the fair value of each of these investment securities.
+Because quoted prices in active markets for identical assets are not available, these prices are determined using observable market information such as quotes from less active markets and/or quoted prices of securities with similar characteristics.

 Level 3: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Level 3 assets and liabilities include financial instruments whose value is determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which the determination of fair value requires significant management judgment or estimation.
+The Corporation's level three investments include limited liability partnerships and limited liability companies.
+The fair value for these investments are determined by applying the Corporation's ownership percentage to the net asset value of the investment fund.
+Underlying investments of the funds include hedge funds, real estate funds, mortgage backed securities, asset backed securities and global equity fund of funds.